wazuh/wazuh-documentation/source/getting-started/index.rst

 Wazuh Cloud is our software as a service (SaaS) solution.
 You don't need to install and maintain any kind of software.
 You only need to access the Wazuh Cloud Console, a web application that will help you manage Wazuh in a simple way, where all processes are greatly simplified.

 No more dedicated hardware.
-Let our team keep in charge of maintaining the Wazuh components while you enjoy this ready-to-use cloud environment.
+Let our team be in charge of maintaining the Wazuh components while you enjoy this ready-to-use cloud environment.

 Feel free to try our `14-day free trial <https://console.cloud.wazuh.com/sign-up?landing=trial>`_.
 Here you can create your cloud environment with a deployment that contains all the Wazuh components ready to work.